cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 ### Justification:

-* Single point of control over a user session over redirects, onboardings, profile completion, etc
+* Single point of control over a user session over redirects, on-boardings, profile completion, etc
+* In React the Session component can be used for [Error Boundaries](https://reactjs.org/docs/error-boundaries.html).